musadiqpeerzada/portfolio/data/blog/clean-code.md

 ## Chapter 7: Error Handling

 Error handling is crucial for maintaining clean, robust, and readable code.
-Proper error management ensures that your program can gracefully handle unexpected situations without compromising the main logic's clarity.
+Proper error management ensures that the code can gracefully handle unexpected situations without compromising the clarity of main logic.

 ### Use Exceptions Rather Than Return Codes

-Using exceptions rather than return codes for error handling can make your code cleaner and more readable.
+Using exceptions rather than return codes for error handling can make the code cleaner and more readable.
 It separates error handling from the main logic.

 ### Write Your Try-Catch-Finally Statement First

 Start with a try-catch-finally block when writing code that might throw exceptions.
-This approach helps in defining the error handling scope from the beginning, making your code more robust and predictable.
+This approach helps in defining the error handling scope from the beginning, making code more robust and predictable.

 ### Use Unchecked Exceptions